michelfernandez/cove/site/content/english/pricing.md

   {{< pricing-highlights title=Highlights >}}
   {{% markdown %}}
-  - Ready to use throughout a company within a few days
+  - Ready for a company-wide use in a few days
   - Central administration and membership management
   - External parties can sign without having a Skribble account
-  - Sign directly via your browser or integrate Skribble into your own systems via API
+  - Sign directly via the browser or integrate Skribble via API with the systems you already use
   {{% /markdown %}}
   {{< /pricing-highlights >}}
 {{< /pricing-col >}}